Information for New Graduate Students

 For all new students:

-- All new students (except MAM) should come to UH at least one week before the start of the semester.
+- All new students (except M.A.) should come to UH at least one week before the start of the semester.
 Typically, during this week they attend orientation and placement events.

 - Register for classes before the semester starts.
 See the section below for Course Selection